How long does it take you to write marketing emails?

 No matter what type of content your subject line contains, it needs to be short.
 Avoid using really long sentences and unnecessary characters.

-To optimize the length of your subject lines, I recommend writing out several drafts before deciding on one.
-Then you can pick and choose pieces of each draft so you can make your message as short as possible.
+We recommend writing out several drafts before deciding on one to optimise the length of your subject lines.
+Then you can pick and choose pieces of each draft to make your message as short as possible.

 How long is too long?
-Studies show that email subjects lines that have between 1 and 20 characters have the highest open rates.
+Studies show that email subject lines that have between 61 and 70 characters have the highest open rates.

 As you can see, this statement holds true across the board, regardless of the type of email you may want to send.